rspber/tsdesktop/tools/bootselBoot/README.md

   ```
   2. Unfortunately, it's not compatible with Arduino platform.

-  3. More details on author's page.
+  3. More details on Author's page.